FreeDSx/LDAP/docs/Server/General-Usage.md

 ### Handling the RootDSE

-If you need more control over the RootDSE that gets returned, you can implement the `RootDseAwareHandlerInterface`.
+If you need more control over the RootDSE that gets returned, you can implement the `RootDseHandlerInterface`.
 This allows you modify / return your own RootDSE in response to a client request for one.

 It can be used like so: